Big Island Hawaii Volcanoes

 Hawaii Volcanoes National Park

 Fun for the entire family, Hawaii Volcanoes National Park is a great place to explore and learn more about Kilauea and all the Hawaii Island volcanoes.
-You can see steam vents and the stunning Kilauea caldera (summit crater), visit the Jaggar Museum on volcanology, and walk through the amazing Thurston Lava Tube.
+You can see steam vents and the stunning Kilauea caldera (summit crater), and walk through the amazing Thurston Lava Tube.
 Tons of great hiking too, from easy to strenuous.
 Hawaii Volcanoes National Park is located about 50 minutes from Hilo, and about 2-hours from Kailua-Kona.

 Mauna Kea Volcano